AmirTheFarmer/AmirTheFarmer/README.md

 My research interests lie at the intersection of **Energy Systems Modeling**, **Optimization**, and **Machine Learning**.
 I am particularly interested in the development of data-driven frameworks and intelligent control systems to enhance the efficiency, reliability, and sustainability of power and energy infrastructure.
 I am actively exploring the potential of reinforcement learning for smart grid management and the integration of renewable energy sources.

-I am currently preparing for graduate studies and am actively seeking **Research Internships and PhD Positions** to contribute to pioneering work in these fields.
+I am currently preparing for graduate studies and am actively seeking **Research Internships and Master Positions** to contribute to pioneering work in these fields.

 ---